juxhouse/bela-resources/API.md

 ### `garbage-collect`

 Receives an array of `elements-to-keep` and deletes elements that are not listed in that array.
-Can also receive an element `type` and a `container` to restrict the scope of the deletion.
+Can also receive an element `type` and/or a `container` to restrict the scope of the deletion.
+Must receive a `type` or a `container` or both.

 In other words: performs garbage collection on elements of a given type, contained in a given element.

-Performing this operation with no `container`, no `type` and no `elements-to-keep` will delete your entire architecture.
-This can be used, for example, as the first operation in a transaction that uploads a small architecture entirely.

 Modeled elements are not affected by this operation, only built elements are.
 Deleted built elements will be displayed as `missing` if they have any containment or dependency relationship with a modeled element.